MiRoDS/MiRoDS.github.io/index.md

 The scatterplot shows an interesting pattern, however, the correlation coefficient not indicates a relation between the two measures (Pearson correlation coefficient: 0.023).
 Obviously, the individual review score rating means of accommendations with a lower number of reviews have a higher variance in comparison to accommendations with many reviews.
 Thus, the number of reviews is not taken into account for the further analysis.

 ## Question 4: Is there a relation between amenities and review scores rating?
+To answer this question, a linear regression model has been trained based on the presence or absence of 42 different amenities in the dataset to predict the review scores rating.
+The result is a bit disappointing.
+The R^2 fit value is just at 0.028.

 ## Final questions 5: Is there a way to predict the review scores rating based on the other information from the dataset?